MAIF/daikoku/manual/src/main/paradox/setup/index.md

 <img src="../img/home_page.png" />
 @@@

-now click on the login button and you will see the login page
+now click on the connect button and you will see the login page

 @@@ div { .centered-img }
 <img src="../img/login_page.png" />